en de

 Image credit: Xuba Tacos Barcelona

-Visiting Barcelona, this restaurant is a must!
-Walking into the Mexican restaurant, the open kitchen allows you to watch the chefs mixing, kneading and rolling the blue corn tortillas from scratch.
+When visiting Barcelona, this restaurant is a must!
+Walking into this Mexican restaurant, the open kitchen allows you to watch the chefs mixing, kneading, and rolling blue corn tortillas from scratch.
 The tacos at Xuba Tacos are simply the best.

 The modern decor with high tables and outdoor seating invites foodies on a journey to Mexico.
-Asada, Al Pastor, Birria, plus all kinds of unique taco options can be ordered.
-The place is known for their delicious dessert Flan as well.
+Carne asada, al pastor, and birria, plus various unique taco options, can be ordered.
+The place is also known for its delicious flan for dessert.

 Tip #8: Cinc Sentis